Comparing Proxim Wireless (OTCMKTS:PRXM) and Vuzix (NASDAQ:VUZI)

 |N/A

-This table compares Proxim Wireless and Vuzix’s revenue, earnings per share (EPS) and valuation.
+This table compares Vuzix and Proxim Wireless’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue